- How Do the Top Mid Handicap Irons Compare?

-Looking for the best irons for mid handicappers?
-You’re in the right place.
+These are our picks for the best irons for mid handicappers in 2026.

 About Jamie…The Club Tester: